Best blender 2024: expert-tested for perfect smoothies, soups and dips

 If you haven't got time for all the detail, these are the best blenders on the market.
 We go into more specifics further down.

-With five presets and the ability to make soup as well as smoothies, this was a fast favorite.
+With large capacity, five presets and the ability to make perfect soup, smoothies and nut butters, this excelled in all our tests.
 It has over ten speeds and is universally beloved.
 It comes with a hefty price tag though.

 Best for smoothies

-This sleek smoothie expert can handle any fruit or vegetables you choose to add to your shake.
-It's a good-looking appliance, but better suited if you have plenty of countertop space.
+This sleek blender can handle any fruit, vegetable, or legume you throw at it.
+It excelled on crushing ice, too.
+The Zwilling is a beautiful appliance, but better suited if you have plenty of countertop space.

 Best blender/food processor